HOW TO USE " PLUTÔT " IN FRENCH? 🥵🇫🇷

 In French, we use the adverb "plutôt", "rather", in different cases.

-Today we will see what it can mean, how it can be used and above all, we will see some contextualizations to help you better understand and so that you too can use this adverb very easily.
+Today we're going to look at what it can mean, how it can be used and above all, we're going to see some contextualizations to help you understand better and so that you too can use this adverb very easily.

-Welcome to this new French video.
-I hope you are in good shape and ready to progress in French.
+Welcome to another French video.
+I hope you're in good shape and ready to make progress in French.

-Today we're going to talk about the adverb rather.
-Before we start, please don't forget to put a like on the video.
-You know that's very important to me.
+Today, we're going to talk about the adverb rather.
+Before we start, please don't forget to "like" the video.
+You know it's very important to me.
 It's important to me that you support my channel and my work.

-We will see two contexts where you can use this adverb.
-Let's start with the first one.
-In French, we use "plutôt" to indicate a choice, to indicate a preference.
+We'll look at two contexts where you can use this adverb.
+Let's start with the first.
+In French, we use "plutôt" to indicate a choice, a preference.

-It is used to show preference for something or someone over another person or thing.
-You prefer this over that.
+We use it to show our preference for something or someone, over another person or thing.
+You prefer this to that.

 Rather will then create an opposition between two things or two people.
-It will introduce a preference, something that we like more.
-Or it will introduce something that we recommend to someone.
+It will introduce a preference, something we like better.
+Or we'll introduce something we'd recommend to someone else.

-You should do this instead of that.
-You are advised to prefer a certain thing over another.
+You'd rather do this than that.
+You're advised to prefer one thing over another.

-Rather, it can be used at the beginning or in the middle of a sentence, depending on the context.
-Let's look at several contextualizations to help you understand.
+Rather, it can be used at the beginning or middle of a sentence, depending on the context.
+Let's take a look at some contextualizations to help you understand.

-Do you want strawberry or vanilla yogurt?
-Vanilla please.
+Would you like strawberry or vanilla yoghurt?
+Vanilla, please.

 You indicate through rather that you prefer vanilla yogurt.